WFN is committed to strengthening relationships, delivering resources, and providing programing that advances excellence in the sector.

 This work includes fostering opportunities for shared learning and professional development, spearheading the creation of collaborative funds to provide financial resources to women’s foundations, technical assistance, and guides for funding practice, supporting a women of color leadership pipeline, and live and virtual learning events.

 The Women’s Funding Network offers opportunities to share best practices with a network of women’s philanthropic peers.
 Our peer communities of practice provide intimate virtual spaces that enable members to tap into one another’s expertise and knowledge for collective organizing and mutual support.
 Members engage with peer communities to share experiences, expertise, challenges, solutions, and resources that collectively moved us forward.
 Learn more.

 - Development Community

 - Research & Data Community

-The Women’s Funding Network leads the creation of collaborative funds to deploy funding, resources and support directly to members to expand organizational capacity and strengthen interconnectivity of the network’s infrastructure.
+Women’s Funding Network leads the creation of capital leverage strategy to deploy funding, resources, and support directly to members to expand organizational capacity and strengthen interconnectivity of the network’s infrastructure.

 Technical Assistance and Toolkits

 Over the past five years, women’s funds have embraced whole family approaches to breaking the cycle of poverty for women and their families, also known as two-generation.
 In partnership with the W.K.
 Kellogg Foundation, Women’s Funding Network designed a learning community and an advocacy cohort of our members to support whole family work.
 Most recently, we partnered with Ascend at the Aspen Institute to develop, “Whole Family Approaches to Economic Mobility: A Funder’s Guide to Supporting Multigenerational Policy and Practice,” a toolkit for funders offering: templates and checklists to assess fit, information and tools to support strategy development, operationalization and evaluation; and strategies to engage parents, grantees and policymakers directly.